Escherbach/Seq-Roadmap/README.md

 **Digital fluidic platforms** tend to be more expensive, with the Genmark test sold at \$157[⁶²](https://www.zotero.org/google-docs/?Zs1EnC), and aimed at a larger number of targets.

-**Traditional fluidic approaches** (Cepheid Genexpert, DNANudge) have an estimated manufacturing cost of \$3[⁶³](https://www.zotero.org/google-docs/?nqu5ni), and are typically sold for \~\$20.
+**Traditional fluidic approaches** (Cepheid Genexpert, DNANudge) have an estimated manufacturing cost of \$3, and are typically sold for \~\$20.
 These platforms incorporate the necessary reagents to lyse and extract RNA from a sample.
 As noted above, for some single-molecule platforms (Helicos-like single molecule direct RNA sequencing), this provides sufficient sample preparation to proceed to sequencing.

 In the DNANudge post-clean up phase, cDNA is eluted into an imaging region.
 This could be replaced with a single-molecule imaging region using a non-cyclic chemistry.
 Alternatively, additional reagents could be added to enable adapter ligation or transposon=based adapter addition.
 In this case the imaging window could be replaced with a nanopore array.

 Both these approaches could be implemented without unduly increasing the complexity beyond that of the DNANudge device (manufactured and developed by TTP).
 We can therefore expect such an integrated sample prep and sequencing instrument to have a **COGS comparable to the DNANudge and other sample-to-answer platforms such as the Genexpert (~$3)**.

 Beyond this, it is possible that **surface amplification** (Illumina - bridge amplification) and **cyclic sequencing** could be integrated into the sequencing cartridge (as in the iSeq).
 However, as discussed in our chapter on , this may result in a platform that no longer meets our time-to-answer a cost requirements.

+{:fn}